yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/security/enable-encryption-in-transit.md

 {{< /note >}}

-Yugabyte Platform lets you create a new self-signed certificate, use an existing self-signed certificate, or upload a third-party certificate from external providers, such as Venafi or DigiCert (which is only available for manual installations).
+Yugabyte Platform lets you create a new self-signed certificate, use an existing self-signed certificate, or upload a third-party certificate from external providers, such as Venafi or DigiCert (which is only available for an on-premise cloud provider).

 In the current release, you can enable and disable TLS encryption during universe creation; you cannot  change these settings after a universe has been created.